johabu/VocabC/README.md

 or clone the repository.

 1. Compiling:
-	*Linux:
+	Linux:

-	Type the following commands in a shell: cd /PATH/TO/VocabC/
+	Type the following commands in a shell:

+		cd /PATH/TO/VocabC/
+		make install
-	make install (you must have root rights)
+	(you must have root rights)
 	For a local install in one directory use
 	`make localinstall`

-	*Windows:
+	Windows:
 	Compile the files, e.g. with your Visual Studio Express or a Intel C/C++ compiler.
-Note: On Windows special characters like
+Note: On Windows special characters like umlauts or accented characters don't work

 2. Configuration:
 	When running `make install` the program creates an config file